Are you having joint pain that is causing pain throughout your body? It might be Rheumatoid Arthritis, RA

 Certain theories suggest that gut bacteria i.e. the microbe of the gut that naturally exists in the lining of bowels may also trigger the onset of Rheumatoid Arthritis.

-However, no specific microbe has been identified as definite causes.
+However, no specific microbe has been identified as a definite cause.

 Diagnosis of Rheumatoid Arthritis